 Replies

-Looking forward to seeing what you're building with @Kilo Code!
+Looking forward to seeing what you're building with this new @VS Code extension!

 Kilo Code